casoon/dragonfly-docs/docs/guide/container-system.md

 ## Summary

 The Casoon UI Library's container system provides a flexible and powerful foundation for consistent layouts.
 By using containers, you can structure content, set a consistent maximum width, and ensure a uniform appearance across all pages.
-Containers form an important basis for responsive designs and work seamlessly with other layout systems like grid and flexbox.
+Containers form an important base for responsive designs and work seamlessly with other layout systems like grid and flexbox.